Pruthviraj7/http5112_Assignment_3/README.md

 - Performs client-side validation for mandatory fields and positive salary.
 - Server-side validation ensures all required information is provided before adding the teacher to the system.

+#### Update Teacher

+- **URL:** `/Teacher/Update/{teacherId}`
+- Enables administrators to update information for an existing teacher.
+- Collects updated information such as first name, last name, employee number, salary, and hire date.
+- Performs client-side and server-side validation to ensure data integrity.

 #### Delete Teacher

 - **URL:** `/Teacher/Delete/{teacherId}`